Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 Of course it can't be that easy!

-Will ltrace unveil the mistery?
+Will ltrace unveil the mystery?

 ```console
 $ ltrace ./printfile hello.txt